ValKmjolnir/Nasal-Interpreter/README.md

     nas_ref vec=local[1];
     // main process
     // also check number of arguments and type here
-    // if get an error,use builtin_err
+    // if get an error,use nas_err
     for(auto& i:vec.vec().elems)
         switch(i.type)
         {